mortadaNotGenius/Sparta-Client/Auto Build V2 CBE.md

 Your normal notepad should be format word wrap.
 ![Screenshot (375)](https://user-images.githubusercontent.com/101429553/174461812-e38fe239-6b3f-461f-8ead-b8d7f571eaa5.png)

-close all your normal notepad

 if you find any bug check your notepad++ if is working on \n exteneded

-Limit of The NPC is 999 line per button, Mean 36 Kb every NPC

 + ![172053467-0ffb53e7-b767-4b5f-a0e8-4d3be38b4c51](https://user-images.githubusercontent.com/101429553/174207163-17e72545-3ee0-4973-97b0-28cd27ce1d52.jpg)